-In the event that a member of the team responsible for the sound of a motion picture is deemed noteworthy but does not conform to the breakdown of roles in Paragraph 8 above, the individuals named in the Oscars Submission Form (General Entry) from the Academy's Awards Submission site may deviate from the aforementioned breakdown in Paragraph 8.
+In the event that a member of the team responsible for the sound of a motion picture is deemed noteworthy but does not conform to the breakdown of roles in Paragraph 8 above, the individuals named in the Oscars Submission Form (General Entry) from the Academy's Submission site may deviate from the aforementioned breakdown in Paragraph 8.

 - a.
 The submission must include those responsible for production sound mixing, sound editing supervision and rerecording mixing of the film.
 These positions may not be exchanged for a special circumstance request. - b.
 A letter of explanation regarding any requested exceptions to Paragraph 8 must be submitted to sound@oscars.org by 5 p.m.
-PT on November 14, 2024. - c.
+PT on November 15, 2023. - c.
 The letter of explanation shall be submitted by the producer or director and include written support for the exception from a majority of the eligible sound team. - d.
 The Sound Branch Executive Committee will review the request and accompanying letter(s). - e.
 The decision of the Sound Branch Executive Committee on special circumstances eligibility shall be final. - 12.
 The Theater Sound Inspection Committee shall inspect and approve the projection sound systems of the Academy's theaters prior to the annual screening of nominated achievements.
 No changes may be made in the sound systems after final approval by the Committee.
 Any standard release print (DCP) that plays on the normal projection sound system of the Academy's theaters requires no special approval of the Committee.
 Any production that deviates from the normal sound system, or requires modification of the system, must be approved by a majority of the Committee before the final check of the system.
 Notification of such deviation or modification requirements must be submitted to the Academy at least three weeks in advance of the theater inspection meeting.
-At the postnomination screenings (aka "nomination screenings") movies will be run at the Academy Standard sound level. - 13.
+At the postnomination screenings (AKA "nomination screenings") movies will be run at the Academy Standard sound level. - 13.
 Final voting for the Sound award shall be restricted to active and life Academy members. - 14.
 Such other rules or modifications as may be necessary for the proper conduct of this award shall be adopted by the Sound Branch Executive Committee, subject to the approval of the Board of Governors.

-RULE TWENTY-TWO SPECIAL RULES FOR THE VISUAL EFFECTS AWARD
+RULE TWENTY-THREE SPECIAL RULES FOR THE VISUAL EFFECTS AWARD

 - 1. The Academy President shall appoint a chair who will preside over an Executive Committee that is composed of active and life members of the Visual Effects Branch. - 2.
-The Visual Effects Branch Executive Committee (BEC) shall review a reminder list of all eligible films and, through a series of meetings, shall vote online to select a maximum of twenty films for further consideration.
+The Visual Effects Branch Executive Committee shall review a reminder list of all eligible films and, through a series of meetings, shall vote online to select a maximum of twenty films for further consideration.
 Achievements shall be judged within the parameters defined by the Executive Committee and on the basis of: - a. consideration of the contribution the visual effects make to the overall production, and - b. the artistry, skill, fidelity, and technical achievement with which the visual illusions are achieved. - 3.
-Avoiding conflicts of interest: Committee members are considered conflicted if they have: - a.
-Worked on the proposed film - b.
-Or stand to benefit from the film's nomination - c.
-Or if they otherwise have a personal or professional conflict of interest that could impair their judgment
+To avoid conflicts of interest, committee members having a personal connection with any achievement shall not be present during deliberation and shall abstain from voting on the achievement.
+Individuals who worked directly on the film in any capacity, but who are not associated with the achievement, may participate but shall abstain from voting on the achievement.